Nine Parts of Desire: Contents

-In Brooks's book she makes it clear that the status of women may differ significantly between different countries.
+In the book, Brooks makes it clear that the status of women may differ significantly between different countries.
 Brooks herself stated that "the brightest hope for positive change might be found camouflaged among the black chadors of devout Iranian women".
 Iranian women as of 1994 had more rights compared to women from other Middle Eastern countries.
 Brooks wrote that "unquestioning adherence to religious rules gives them high ground from which to present their case for women's rights" but that "they have used that position sparingly."
 Quandt wrote that the idea that the religious following gives them the authority is "a variation on the only-Nixon-could-go-to-China theme."
 Shelley argued that Brooks's "somewhat rosy view" of Iranian women's lives is flawed because "the average Iranian girl will become neither an athlete nor a camerawoman covering the all-female Islamic games.
 Her life is much more likely to be circumscribed simply by the ideas and expectations of the man she marries."

 Brooks argues that Islam's judgment should be "for the kind of life it offers the people in the lands where it predominates".
 Brooks advocates against female genital mutilation and honor killings, and Shelley stated that during this activism the author is "most effective".